gbroccolo/demo/README.md

 The demo contains:
 * an ingestion service that load data to a PostgreSQL db
 * a confgured PostgreSQL db (`postgresql` Ansible role)
-* some scripts to query the db
+* a webserver service able to query the db

 The playbook `provision_demo.yml` is used to install and configure services and scripts, running